 Our distributed SIM card pool includes SIM cards purchased and managed by us, and those hosted and managed by our business partners using primarily SIM banks.
-It also supports data sharing by users in the future through SIM boxes and GlocalMe Inside smart phones and devices under our uCloudlink 3.0 model.
+SIM banks can be hosted by us with SIM cards from us or business partners, and business partners can purchase SIM banks and manage relevant business via our PaaS and SaaS platform.

 Our SIM Banks.
-We operate our own distributed SIM banks to host a large number of local data SIM cards, which altogether enable us to provide global mobile data connectivity services in 144 countries and regions, including those countries traditionally renowned for high roaming cost, such as the Maldives and Mauritius.
+We operate our own distributed SIM banks to host a large number of local data SIM cards, which altogether enable us to provide global mobile data connectivity services in 144 countries and regions, including those countries traditionally renowned for high roaming cost.
 With cloud SIM technology, we simply purchase and use local SIM cards locally, reducing our data cost and eliminating the need to negotiate complicated roaming terms with MNOs.
 See "-Mobile Data Procurement and Management."
-As of March 31, 2020, we hosted over 376,900 SIM cards on SIM banks managed by ourselves and our partners.

 Business Partners' SIM Banks.
 Local SIM banks can also host a large number of data SIM cards, which can be physical SIM cards, e-SIM or soft SIM cards, and may be managed by our business partners directly.
 For example, a MNO or MVNO from whom we procure data may operate a local SIM bank and manage the data plans and SIM cards more efficiently.
 A portable Wi-Fi rental service business partner may purchase data locally and host these SIM cards in local SIM banks to meet its data demand within its operating region.
 We charge our business partners by the number of SIM cards hosted and the data volume provided through our architecture.
-As of March 31, 2020, the SIM cards hosted in local SIM banks and in our SIM banks on account of our business partners accounted for 72% of our whole distributed SIM card pool.

 SIM Box and Other SIM Terminals.
-Under our uCloudlink 3.0 model, users will be able to sell or exchange unused data allowances via our distributed SIM card pool by using GlocalMe SIM boxes, GlocalMe Inside smartphones and other SIM terminals.
 GlocalMe SIM box is our cloud SIM technology solution for users who need to have multiple SIM cards standby.
 SIM box is designed to be placed at home instead of being carried around.
 Users of our SIM box can remotely connect via their smartphones to the SIM cards in the box for data connectivity, calls and text messages.
 We monetize GlocalMe SIM box by selling the hardware products, and will add more features and provide services through SIM box in the future.